links-field/fms-api/docs/apis/myEsimDetail.md

 ## parameters

-- `orderId` is the order that a copmleted transanction is associated with.
+- `orderId` is the order that a completed transanction is associated with.

 ## Response

-_add_
+_to add_

 ---